 The holder of each share of the Company's redeemable convertible preferred stock shall have the right to one vote for each share of the Company's common stock into which the redeemable convertible preferred stock could then be converted, and with respect to such vote, such holder shall have full voting rights and powers equal to the voting rights and powers of the holders of common stock.
-As long as at least 20% of the shares of Series A redeemable convertible preferred stock originally issued are outstanding, the holders of the Series A outstanding shares of redeemable convertible preferred stock originally issued are outstanding, the holders of the Series B outstanding shares of Series B redeemable convertible preferred stock originally issued are outstanding, the holders of the Company.
+As long as at least 20% of the shares of Series A redeemable convertible preferred stock originally issued are outstanding, the holders of the Company.
+As long as at least 20% of the shares of Series B redeemable convertible preferred stock originally issued are outstanding, the holders of the Series B outstanding shares of redeemable convertible preferred stock shall be entitled to elect two directors to the board of directors of the Company.
 As long as at least 20% of the shares of Series C redeemable convertible preferred stock originally issued are outstanding, the holders of the Series C outstanding shares of redeemable convertible preferred stock shall be entitled to elect one director to the board of directors of the Company.
 The holders of outstanding common stock shall also be entitled to elect one director to the board of directors of the Company.
 The holders of redeemable convertible preferred stock and common stock, voting together as a single class and on an as converted to common stock basis, are entitled to elect any remaining directors to the board of directors of the Company.
 The holders of redeemable convertible preferred stock are also entitled to vote together as a single class on certain protective matters including, but not limited to, changes that would alter the rights of the shares of preferred stock, payment of dividends, and issuance of debt or an additional class of stock.